4mbl/notion-api-wrapper/README.md

 ### Sorting Results

-You can also sort the results by specifying the `sort` option.
+You can sort the results by specifying the `sort` option.

 ```ts
 import { queryDataSource } from 'notion-api-wrapper';